haimlavi1989/happyCoding/DatabaseFundamentalsGuide.md

-# SQL vs. NoSQL and CAP Theorem Explained
+# Comprehensive Database Fundamentals Guide

 ## Introduction
 In the world of databases, there are two main types: SQL and NoSQL.
 SQL databases are relational and structured, while NoSQL databases are non-relational and flexible.
 Choosing between them depends on your project’s needs, such as scalability, data structure, and transaction requirements.